meteor/meteor/content/code-style.md

 <h3 id="eslint-installing">Installing and running ESLint</h3>

-To get ESLint up and running on your computer, install the command line tool with NPM:
+To setup ESLint in your application, you can install the following NPM packages:

 ```
-npm install -g eslint
-# if you are using react
-npm install -g eslint-plugin-react
-npm install -g eslint-config-airbnb
+npm install --save-dev eslint eslint-plugin-react eslint-config-airbnb
 ```

-XXX: should we install it locally in `package.json` and add a script to `package.json` so you can `npm run lint`?

-Then you can create a `.eslintrc` file at the top of your project to set up your linting rules:
+You can also add a `eslintConfig` section to your `package.json` to specify that you'd like to use the AirBnB config.
+You can also setup any extra rules you want to change, as well as adding a lint NPM command:

 ```
 {
+  ...
+  "scripts": {
+    "lint": "eslint . || true"
+  },
+  "eslintConfig": {
     "extends": "airbnb/base",
-  "env": {},
-  "rules": {
+    "rules": {}

-/**
-  * App Specific Overrides
-  */

   }
 }
 ```

-Use `airbnb/base` for a normal ecmascript-based config and `airbnb` in a React project.
+Use `"airbnb/base"` for a normal ecmascript-based config and `"airbnb"` in a React project.

 To run the linter, you can now simply type:

 ```
-eslint .
+npm run lint
 ```

 For more details, read the [Getting Started](http://eslint.org/docs/user-guide/getting-started) directions from the ESLint website.